Influence TCO & safety

 Storware vProtect is an enterprise backup solution for virtual environments.

-Backups can be stored in IBM Spectrum Protect, OpenStack Swift object storage as well as local storage.
-It is now easy to use existing OpenStack Swift instance to store and keep backups of VMs according to specific retention policy.
+Backups can be stored in a flexible way – locally, in OpenStack Swift object storage, IBM Spectrum Protect, Veritas NetBackup, EMC Networker or S3.
+It is easy to use existing storage instance to keep backups of VMs according to the specific retention policy.

 - A dedicated extension for IBM Spectrum Protect Family (TSM)